vanluwin/spanningTrees/README.md

-# spanningTrees
-Implementation of the Sorensen e Janssens algorithm
+# Implementation of the Sorensen e Janssens algorithm